-Patent owners can sue anyone up and down the chain of distribution for infringement of patent.
-Manufacturers, distributors and end users are all possible litigants.
+Patent owners can sue anyone up and down the chain of distribution for patent infringement of the patent.
+Manufacturers, distributors, and end users are all possible litigants.
 For example, the end user can be sued for using the patented invention.
 The distributor can be sued for selling the patented invention.
 The manufacturer can be sued for making and selling the patented invention.
-Not only can the manufacturer and distributor be sued for direct patent infringement, as discussed above, they can also be sued for indirect patent infringement if they induce another (e.g., end user) to infringe or contribute to the infringement of another by providing a key part of a larger, patented invention.
+Not only can the manufacturer and distributor be sued for direct patent infringement, as discussed above, but they can also be sued for indirect patent infringement if they induce another (e.g., end-user) to infringe or contribute to the infringement of another by providing a key part of a larger, patented invention.

 After Datatern sued more than 100 customers of Microsoft and SAP, Microsoft and SAP filed a declaratory judgment action in a different venue and asked the court to determine whether their software infringes Datatern’s patent.
 However, courts will not maintain a declaratory judgment action if there is no actual case or controversy between the parties, or if Microsoft and SAP do not have standing to participate in the lawsuit.
 Since Datatern never sued Microsoft or SAP and indicated that they had no intentions of suing them, it would appear that there was no real dispute, no real case or controversy with Microsoft and SAP.

 The court held that there was standing for the DJ action in most of the claims except for one.
-The court reasoned that there was a reasonable potential for a claim of indirect infringement against Microsoft and SAP for those claims which Datatern had used SAP-provided user guides and Microsoft-provided online documentation to show infringement by the end users.
+The court reasoned that there was a reasonable potential for a claim of indirect infringement against Microsoft and SAP for those claims in which Datatern had used SAP-provided user guides and Microsoft-provided online documentation to show infringement by the end users.
 However, there was one claim in which Datatern did not use any documentation provided by Microsoft or SAP to establish infringement in the suits against customers.
-They used solely third party documents to show that the end user was infringing on their patent.
-For those claims which Datatern used SAP-provided user guides and Microsoft-provided online documentation to show infringement, the court held that Micorsoft and SAP had standing for the DJ action.
-For the claim in which Datatern had exclusively used third party material to show infringement, the court held that no standing existed.
+They used solely third-party documents to show that the end-user was infringing on their patent.
+For those claims that Datatern used SAP-provided user guides and Microsoft-provided online documentation to show infringement, the court held that Microsoft and SAP had standing for the DJ action.
+For the claim in which Datatern had exclusively used third-party material to show infringement, the court held that no standing existed.